apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 The Nvidia RLP paper does not use this objective.
 They propose something else.
 For each position in the prompt, they sample a CoT of 2048 tokens.
 Then they measure the information gain provided by the CoT for predicting the next token.
 The loss you would want to minimize is is `CE(θ(seq, CoT, pred), expected) - CE(φ(seq, pred), expected)`.
 But we are doing RL, specifically GRPO, because we cannot actually propagate the gradient through sampling multiple tokens from the policy `θ`.
 We also do not compare directly against the policy, but against a slowly-updated exponential moving average of the policy parameters `φ`.
 Using the EMA of the policy `θ` instead of just the policy prevents reward hacking.
 So, as we are doing GRPO, we flip the sign and sample `G >= 2` (16 in the paper) thoughts per position.
 Then we calculate advantages in the usual GRPO way using the group mean and use this to update the model.
 Important to note is that Nvidia only computed advantages for the CoT tokens, not the seq tokens or predicted token.
 Those are not being trained, only the CoT after each token position is.
 They found that this method outperformed RPT in direct comparison with matched data and compute.
 They also showed that these improvements persist and compound after subsequent (SFT + RLVR) post-training.

 PretrainZero does its own thing, which is kind of interesting.
 Instead of training one model, they train two models.
-One m
+One model

 I feel like I should note that the